Flag of Kansas: Symbolism

 The Kansas state flag as depicted in the 1976 bicentennial postage stamp series.

 History

 Before the official adoption of the Kansas state flag in 1927, several unofficial flags represented the territory and state at different times.

 During Bleeding Kansas (1854-1859), an unknown person created a 31-star U.S. flag featuring a "K" for Kansas in the top right corner of the canton.
 It is unclear whether the flag was used in support or opposition to slavery in the territory.
 The flag's maker support of Kansas statehood, however, is apparent.
-Another flag flown during the conflict was 33-star U.S. flag with a single large star in the top left party encircled by the words "Admit Me Free", symbolizing support for a free state.
+A second flag flown during the conflict was 33-star U.S. flag with a single large star in the top left party encircled by the words "Admit Me Free", symbolizing support for a free state.
+In October of 1856, free staters flew a unique American flag with 31 stars around a larger star in the middle of the canton.
+The larger star bears a blood red hue in the center of it representing Kansas and "...the fiery dawning, which ushers in the freedom of Kansas..."
+Another American flag was carried by a group free staters in Lawrence with 31 stars, with a larger star in the corner.